professssor/BillCalculator/README.md

+this app takes an input for bill amount and one for cash the person gives then it calculates how much money we owe to the customer.

-# Getting Started with Create React App
+#Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).